Abd al-Qadir al-Maraghi: Works on music theory

 Abd al-Qadir was proficient in music, poetry, and painting.
 This made him be a highly desired artisan amongst the courts of different dynasties.
 It was due to his musical talent that he was named by his contemporaries as the Glory of the past age.

 Abd al-Qadir is known for his four works on music theory.
 All three surviving works were written in Persian.
 His most important treatise on music is the Jami al-Alhan (جامع الالحان; 'Compendium of Melodies'), autographs of which are preserved at the Bodleian Library and the Nuruosmaniye Mosque Library in Istanbul.
 The first manuscript of this work was written in 1405 for his Nur al-din Abd al-Rahman and was revised by the author in 1413.
 The second manuscript was written in 1415, and carries a dedication to Sultan Sharukh of the Timurid dynasty.

 The second major work of Abd al-Qadir is the Persian book Maqasid al-Alhan (Arabic for Purports of Music) (مقاصد الالحان).
 It was dedicated to the Ottoman Sultan Murad II.

 A third treatise on music, the Kanz al-Tu.af (Treasury of Music) which contained the author's notated compositions, has not survived.

 His last work, the Sharh al-Adwar (Commentary on the [Kitab al-Adwar] of Safi al-Din al-Urmawi) (شرح الادوار), is to be found in the Nuruosmaniye Mosque Library in Istanbul.

 Linguistic significance

-Al-Maraghi not only recorded songs in Persian Language, but also in Arabic, Mongolian, Turkish (Khatai, Chagatay) as well as various regional Iranian dialects (Fahlaviyyat) of Hamadan, Mazandaran, Qazvin, Tabriz, and Rayy.
+Al-Maraghi not only wrote songs in the Persian Language, but also in Arabic, Mongolian, Turkish (Khatai, Chagatay) as well as various regional Iranian dialects (Fahlaviyyat) of Hamadan, Mazandaran, Qazvin, Tabriz, and Rayy.
 Thus his work gives us a better view of the regional dialects of Iran.

 Four quatrains titled fahlaviyyat from Khwaja Muhammad Kojjani (d.
 677/1278-79); born in Kojjan or Korjan, a village near Tabriz, recorded by Abd al-Qadir al-Maraghi.